piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 > If your mediasoup client logic can only run inside a rendered browser page,
 > your media architecture may be coupled too tightly to the UI.

+A browser _may_ be one deployment environment for a mediasoup client, but it **should not** have to define the architecture of the client itself.

-Separating media orchestration from presentation improves reusability, testability, debugging and long-term maintainability, regardless of whether the final application runs inside a browser or not.
+Separating media orchestration from presentation improves reusability, testability, debugging and long-term maintainability, regardless of whether the final application runs inside a browser or not, and makes the same session and transport logic usable from browser applications, Node.js integration tests and backend participants.

 ## Handler Architecture